ooni/spec/backends/bk-004-bouncer.md

         "front":
-          (optional) `string` indicating the real host to connect to when using a cloudfronting service.
+          (optional) `string` indicating the real host to connect to when using a domain fronting service.
     }]}

 On failure, the bouncer MUST return `5xx`.